isomerpages/singapore-customs-old/_businesses/05c-International-Data-Exchange/01-acdd.md

 | INP (In-Non Payment)| REX (Re-Export) |

 ## For more information:
 a.
-Circular 14/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)
+Circular 14/2020: Live operation for the electronic exchange of the ASEAN Customs Declaration Document (ACDD) under the ASEAN Single Window (ASW)<br>
 b.
 Frequently Asked Questions